henspace/text2lesson-docs/docs/about.md

 If you've stumbled across this information while browsing and want to give it a go, [launch Text2Lesson](https://henspace.github.io/text2lesson/index.html)

-# Who's behind Text2Lesson?
+# 🧑Who's behind Text2Lesson?

 _Text2Lesson_ is an open source project written and created by [Henspace](https://github.com/henspace) and hosted on [GitHub](https://github.com).
 The source code is available in the [text2lesson repository](https://github.com/henspace/text2lesson).

-# Term and Conditions
+# 📜Term and Conditions

 For terms and conditions and licensing details, please check the [license details](./licenses.md).

-# Acknowledgements
+# ❤️Acknowledgements

 The sounds in the application were generated using the fantastic [Chiptone](https://sfbgames.itch.io/chiptone) program.
 Big thanks to SFBGames for making that tool available.